-Erosion Control: During the rainy season of October 15 to April 15, measures must be taken to ensure a clean construction site.
-Best Management Practices (BMPs) must be in place in accordance with the approved Erosion Control plan.
+Erosion And Sediment Control: During the rainy season of October 15 to April 15, measures must be taken to ensure a clean construction site.
+Best Management Practices (BMPs) must be in place in accordance with the approved Erosion and Sediment Control plan.
 Failure to comply will result in a "Stop Work Notice".
 The Developer/Contractor Self-Inspection Form must be onsite at all times.
 BMPs must be inspected routinely and before and after major storms events, and repaired as needed.
 BMPs must be installed to protect adjacent property, road right-of-ways, storm drains, and water courses from sediment transport.
-The Erosion Control Plan must be updated as needed during construction to reflect current site conditions.
+The Erosion and Control Plan must be updated as needed during construction to reflect current site conditions.

-In addition, if the site is over 1 acre, a Local Storm Water Pollution Prevention Plan is required.
+In addition, if the site disturbers 1 acre or greater or as determined by the Building Official, a State Storm Water Pollution Prevention Plan is required.
 Year-round measures for waste management must be in place at all times at the site.
 This includes proper waste management, stabilized construction entrance, materials pollution control, and other non-stormwater measures such as dewatering.